rahul201722/practice-for-week-17-python-knights-travail-long-practice/README.md

-# trying the capstone project of python
+# Trying the capstone project of python